-Internet use covers all websites (including the Crediton Town Council website), networking sites such as Facebook, Twitter, Bebo etc, forums and blogs which may be used by both Officers and Councillors.
+Internet use covers all websites (including the CTC website), networking sites such as Facebook, Twitter, Bebo etc, forums and blogs which may be used by both officers and members.

-If the above are used in an official capacity or on Council related business, the guidance in this protocol must be adhered to and they must be used in a responsible and appropriate manner.
+If the above are used in an official capacity or on council related business, the guidance in this protocol must be adhered to and they must be used in a responsible and appropriate manner.

-Under the consideration of Acceptable Use, when acting in the capacity of Crediton Town Council, websites should not:
+Under the consideration of Acceptable Use, when acting in the capacity of CTC, websites should not:

-- contain content that may result in actions for libel, defamation or other claims for damages - be used to process personal data other than for the purpose stated at the time of capture - promote any political party or used for campaigning - promote personal financial interests or commercial ventures - be used for personal campaigns - be used in an abusive, hateful or disrespectful manner

-• If social media is used in an unofficial capacity, Members and Officers should restrain from making remarks that could be construed as bringing the Council into disrepute.
-Please see "SOCIAL MEDIA".
+- contain content that may result in actions for libel, defamation, or other claims for damages - be used to process personal data other than for the purpose stated at the time of capture - promote any political party or used for campaigning - promote personal financial interests or commercial ventures - be used for personal campaigns - be used in an abusive, hateful, or disrespectful manner - If social media is used in an unofficial capacity, Members and Officers should restrain from making remarks that could be construed as bringing the Council into disrepute.
+Please see 'SOCIAL MEDIA'.